Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Results

-\paragraph{Environment heterogeneity strongly impacts mutant fixation probability in a star.} The star graph comprises a central node connected to $D-1$ leaf nodes by migrations (see Figure~\ref{fig:fig4-star}A, inset).
-It has been the focus of many studies regarding the impact of spatial structure on mutant fixation, assuming homogeneous environments.
-In evolutionary graph theory models with one individual per node, this graph either amplifies or suppresses natural selection depending on update rules ~\cite{lieberman_evolutionary_2005,Kaveh15,Hindersin15,Pattni15}.
+\paragraph{Environment heterogeneity strongly impacts mutant fixation probability in a star.} We next consider the star graph, which comprises a central node connected to $D-1$ leaf nodes by migrations (see Figure~\ref{fig:fig4-star}A).
+The star has been the focus of many studies on the impact of spatial structure on mutant fixation under homogeneous environments.
+In evolutionary graph theory models with one individual per node, the star either amplifies or suppresses natural selection depending on update rules ~\cite{lieberman_evolutionary_2005,Kaveh15,Hindersin15,Pattni15}.
 With demes on each node, in the rare migration regime, whether it amplifies or suppresses natural selection depends on migration asymmetry ~\cite{marrec_toward_2021}.
-However, for more frequent migrations, it can only suppress selection~\cite{Abbara__Frequent}.
+By contrast, for more frequent migrations, it can only suppress selection~\cite{Abbara__Frequent}.